Admin

 PreSchool Screening (Ages 3-4)

-The Berlin Public Schools offers preschool screening as a service for every town resident between the ages of 2 y 6 m and 4 y 8 m by the end of January each year.
+The Berlin Public Schools offers preschool screening as a service for every town resident between the ages of 2 y 6 m and 4 y 8 m by late Winter/early Spring.

 The results will help you and us to understand your child's strengths, talents and needs.